rootsandberries/irm-r-and-litsearchr/01-introduction-to-rstudio.md

 ## Script Pane (top left)
 This is sort of like a text editor, or a place to write and save code.
 You then tell RStudio to run the line of code, or multiple lines of code, and you can see it appear in the console as it is running.
 Then save the script as a .R file for future use, or to share with others.

-To execute code in RStudio you use Ctrl+Enter (Cmd+Enter on a Mac) and for RStudio Cloud you use Enter.
+To execute code in RStudio and RStudio Cloud you use Ctrl+Enter (Cmd+Enter on a Mac).
 In RStudio, to create a new .R script file, use File > New File > R Script, and to open a script, use File > Open, or Recent Files to see files you’ve worked with recently.
 Save the R script by going to File > Save.
 In RStudio Cloud, type in `file.create("my_first_script.R")` in the console pane and hit Enter.
 The new file will appear in your Navigation pane.
 Click on it to open it up in your Script pane.

 If you type an incomplete command and you execute it, R will display a `+` prompt, which means R is waiting for you to type the rest of your command.
 Either finish the command or hit Escape to start over: